jklmnn/imagejs/README.md

 Usage:

-Run 'make' to compile and then run 'imagejs option jsfile.js imagefile'.
+Run 'make' to compile and then run 'imagejs option jsfile.js' The outcoming image file will be named like the input file + the image ending..
 Options are currently bmp and gif.

+Example:

+`$ ./imagejs gif code.js`
+will return a file named code.js.gif

 Background:
 -----------